ILIAS-eLearning/ILIAS/components/ILIAS/Component/docs/component-bootstrap-migration.md

     }
 }

-// step 3: create the wiring between the lgacy initialisation and your component: class Init extends Component
+// step 3: create the wiring between the legacy initialisation and your component: class Init implements Component
 {
     public function init(
         // ...
+        array | \ArrayAccess &$use,
         array | \ArrayAccess &$contribute,
         // ...
     ) : void {